 “We are honored to work with the Food Bank during this holiday season and to partner with Good Shepherd, Heritage Foods, thepeoplewhofeedus.com, Cabrito and Greenmarket, to prepare and share a meal that features meat from humanely raised turkeys and vegetables from sustainable family farms that sell their products at Greenmarkets across the city,” remarked Animal Welfare Approved program director Andrew Gunther, formerly of Whole Foods Market.

 Gunther continued, “People are waking up to the truth about the way farm animals are raised, and better understand the confinement systems prevalent today.
-We are very proud that the Animal Welfare Approved food label has been noted for assuring consumers that animals have been raised with the ‘most stringent’ animal welfare standards available, according to the World Society for the Protection of Animals.
-We are the only program that prohibits confinement and dual production.”
+We are very proud that the Animal Welfare Approved food label has been noted for assuring consumers that animals have been raised with the ‘most stringent’ animal welfare standards available, according to the World Society for the Protection of Animals.”

 Doors open at 1:00 pm on Wednesday, November 26 at the Food Bank For New York City’s Community Kitchen of West Harlem, located at 252 West 116 Street, Manhattan.
 Information at www.AnimalWelfareApproved.org.